AmazingMoaaz/honeybee_node/README.md

 ## Contributing

 Contributions are welcome!
-Please:

-1. Fork the repository
+We appreciate your help in making HoneyBee Node better.

+### How to Contribute

+1. **Fork the repository** - Create your own fork of [honeybee_node](https://github.com/H0neyBe/honeybee_node)
-2. Create a feature branch
+2. **Create a feature branch** - Use a descriptive branch name (e.g., `feature/add-new-honeypot-support`)
-3. Make your changes
-4. Add tests if applicable
+3. **Make your changes** - Follow the existing code style and add tests
+4. **Test your changes** - Run `make test` to ensure everything works
-5. Submit a pull request
+5. **Submit a pull request** - Provide a clear description of your changes

+### Development Guidelines

+- Follow Go best practices and conventions
+- Add tests for new features
+- Update documentation as needed
+- Ensure all tests pass before submitting
+- Use meaningful commit messages

+### Areas for Contribution

+- 🐛 Bug fixes
+- ✨ New features
+- 📚 Documentation improvements
+- 🧪 Test coverage
+- 🎨 Code quality improvements
+- 🌐 Additional honeypot support

 ## License